 Emperor Max’s physician named it ‘das heilsamste Wasser’, which literally means ‘the healthful water’.

 It are these sulphur springs that made Ladis-Obladis develope tourism at an early stage.
-Numerous guests alongside kings and emperors made use of the drinkable water to ease pains and
+Numerous guests alongside kings and emperors made use of the drinkable water to ease pains and heal their illnesses.

 In Ladis you will also find the beautifully restored thirtheenth century castle ‘Laudeck’.